sebhub/embb/README.md

 The option "-DINSTALL_PREFIX=YourCustomPath" can also be given in Step 1.

-To install the files, use the command
+To install the files, on Linux use the command

     cmake --build . --target install

+and on Windows, for a Release build, use

+    cmake --build . --target install --config Release

-which copies the contents of the "install" folder to the "bin", "lib", and "include" folders in the installation path.
+This copies the contents of the "install" folder to the "bin", "lib", and "include" folders in the installation path.
 For the default paths, the installation has to be run with administrator / root privileges.